THE VEGAN DIET IS DANGEROUS…..

-DISCLAIMER: We are aware of personal and moral reasons for following a Vegan Diet, and we respect those reasons ten-fold, the purpose of this article is to show how Vegan Diets CAN negatively impact our health if not undertaken with care.
+DISCLAIMER: We are aware of and respect the personal and moral reasons for following a Vegan Diet.
+The purpose of this article is to show how Vegan Diets CAN negatively impact our health, if not undertaken with care.

 One of the major dangers is the increased risk of nutrient deficiencies.

-The problem with trendy diets like the vegan diet is that they are often followed on a whim with little to no research.
+The problem with trendy diets like this, is that they are often followed on a whim with little to no research.
 Not everyone is going to know how to follow the diet to a tee like the mainstay vegans, and even some of them will admit that they haven’t always got it right.

 VEGANS HAVE LOWER BONE STRENGTH!

-In a recent study published in the European Medical Journal, researchers decided to investigate whether a vegan diet is linked to increased risks of bone fracture.
+In a recent study published in the European Medical Journal, researchers investigated whether a vegan diet is linked to increased risks of bone fracture.
 A group of 78 vegans and 77 omnivores were examined through measurements in height, weight, body fat, food and supplement intake.

 The study found, even with supplementation at the dosages used by the participants in this study, vegans still had lower levels of vitamin D and calcium than the omnivores – suggesting that the supplements were not a fitting replacement for food.
 Furthermore, bone analysis revealed that the bone density of the vegan group was lower than the omnivore group.